raj-rathod/danceworkshop/README.md

-# Dance Workshop (DBMS mini project)
+# Dance Workshop Management System: Streamlining Participant and Coach Data with MySQL

-it's mini project for database management(DBMS) using mysql , its basically for dance workshop where a group can organize a dance workshop and manage the participant and coach data
+this database management system is a valuable tool for dance workshop organizers who want to streamline their operations and manage their data more efficiently.
+Its user-friendly interface and powerful features make it an ideal choice for anyone looking to organize and manage a successful dance workshop

 ## Technology used :